Abhitator216/TCA_HK_Movies_Ticketing/README.md

-# Movie Time
+# Hk Movies

-Movie Time is a responsive movie booking website written in Python and Javascript.
+ Hk Movies is a responsive movie booking website written in Python and Javascript.
 ___
 ### Login/Register Page:
 - Page for logging in.